filimon-danopoulos/JsToRegex/README.md

 * All public methods have to be tested.
 * The unit tests should be written first.

 The code coverage tool will catch any cheaters!
+At the time of writing there is no real reason for not having 100% test coverage.

 ### Testing